 After successful treatment of trichotillomania, light or bald patches may remain and understandably many former patients want to get rid of the disorder visually.
 In these cases, wigs, toupees, hair pigmentation or head coverings can be helpful.
 However, those looking for a long-term, natural solution tend to prefer a hair transplant.

 Hair transplantation at HAIR & SKIN

 At HAIR & SKIN, the Swiss market leader for hair transplants and PRP autologous blood treatments, hair transplants are performed exclusively using the FUE method.
-Follicular unit extraction (FUE) is a hair transplant technique in which individual hair follicles are extracted from the donor area (usually the back of the head) and grafted into the recipient area (usually the front, top or crown of the head).
+Follicular unit extraction (FUE) is a hair transplant technique in which individual hair follicles are extracted from the donor area (usually the back of the head) and grafted into the recipient area (usually the crown of the head).